rpng/rosbags/docs/topics/convert.rst

    # Convert "foo.bag", result will be "foo/"
    $ rosbags-convert foo.bag

+   # Convert "bar", result will be "bar.bag"
+   $ rosbags-convert bar

    # Convert "foo.bag", save the result as "bar"
    $ rosbags-convert foo.bag --dst /path/to/bar

+   # Convert "bar", save the result as "foo.bag"
+   $ rosbags-convert bar --dst /path/to/foo.bag